Current Gallery: Tudor & Elizabethan / tudorelizabethan016

 The 1969 film Anne of the Thousand Days featured a variety of costumes designed by Margaret Furse, which earned her an Academy Award for Best Costume Design.
 Over time, these costumes were repurposed in several other productions, such as Elizabeth R, Carry On Henry, Mary, Queen of Scots, and The Tudors.

 One notable costume from Anne of the Thousand Days is this light yellow gown worn by Geneviève Bujold as Anne Boleyn.
-It made another appearance in the 1977 film Crossed Swords, also known as The Prince and the Pauper, where it was worn by an uncredited actress as Queen Catherine Parr.
+It made another appearance in the 1977 film Crossed Swords, also known as The Prince and the Pauper, where it was worn by an uncredited actress as Queen Kathryn Parr.
 The piece remained largely unchanged, though the parlet was removed, and black fabric was added to the front of the bodice, giving it a slightly different appearance.
 The piece seems to have been restored to its original design for display at Anne Boleyn’s childhood home, Hever Castle.

 The 1969 film Anne of the Thousand Days featured a variety of costumes designed by Margaret Furse, which earned her an Academy Award for Best Costume Design.
 Over time, these costumes were repurposed in several other productions, such as Elizabeth R, Carry On Henry, Mary, Queen of Scots, and The Tudors.

 One notable costume from Anne of the Thousand Days is this light yellow gown worn by Geneviève Bujold as Anne Boleyn.
-It made another appearance in the 1977 film Crossed Swords, also known as The Prince and the Pauper, where it was worn by an uncredited actress as Queen Catherine Parr.
+It made another appearance in the 1977 film Crossed Swords, also known as The Prince and the Pauper, where it was worn by an uncredited actress as Queen Kathryn Parr.
 The piece remained largely unchanged, though the parlet was removed, and black fabric was added to the front of the bodice, giving it a slightly different appearance.
 The piece seems to have been restored to its original design for display at Anne Boleyn’s childhood home, Hever Castle.

 Credits